2.1 Understand the social environment of road transport and the rules governing it

 Downloading driver digital card and vehicle units

 Driver cards (or vehicle units) only need to be downloaded in respect of ‘…days with a recorded activity…’ i.e. if the card has not been used, it does not need to be downloaded.
 A vehicle unit must be downloaded at least every 90 days.
-Driver cards must be downloaded at least every 28 days (i.e. the same under both UK and EU regulations).
+Driver cards must be downloaded at least every 28 days.

 Calibration and inspection requirements (analogue and digital tachographs)